pH-7/youtube-to-medium-blog-posts-automation/readme.md

 8. Post the article to Medium as a draft
 9. Save the generated article locally as a Markdown file, so you always keep a copy, with article's details in a markdown yaml-like metadata
 10. Clearly mentioning any issues for each publishing step till the end, right in the terminal
-11. Automatically wait a few minutes before publishing a new article to Medium, to prevent being wrongly flagged as spam
+11. Automatically wait a few minutes (for each iteration) before publishing a new article to Medium, to prevent being wrongly flagged as spam
 12. Sit and relax.
 Enjoy the work!

 **Note:** The script posts articles as drafts by default.
 To change this, modify the `PUBLISH_STATUS` to "publish" in the `config.json` file.